abhishek10027/L7_Informatics_Assignment/README.md

 ### Running the Code:
 1. Ensure that you have Python installed on your system.
-2. Run the `application.py` script:
+2. Run the `application.py`:

    ```bash
    python application.py
    ```

-3. Follow the on-screen prompts to navigate through the menu, search for items, add them to the cart, and view the cart contents.
+3. Now follow through the instructions on the screen to navigate through the menu find items add them to the cart see the cart.
-4. To exit the program, choose the "Exit" option, which clears user input data and exits the program.
+4. Select Exit and this will clear out the user input data and exit out of the program.

 ### Some Working Screen Short
 ![image](https://github.com/abhishek10027/L7_Informatics_Assignment/assets/132592735/17dbd366-5d02-446e-8111-3d611915ebc5)